Frankenstein's monster: Other film versions

+In the 1958 movie Frankenstein 1970, the monster (performed by Mike Lane) was put together by Victor Frakenstein using an atomic reactor, the brain of his butler Schutter and the eyes of his finance-handling friend William Gottfried.
+When the bandaged monster was finally completed, it turned on Victor where it accidentally unleashed a radioactive steam that killed both of them.
+Once the radiation levels are down, the police and film director Doug remove the monster's bandages to see that its face resembled Victor's face prior to his torture at the hands of the Nazi Party.

 In the 1973 TV miniseries Frankenstein: The True Story, in which the creature is played by Michael Sarrazin, he appears as a strikingly handsome man who later degenerates into a grotesque monster due to a flaw in the creation process.

 In the 1977 film Terror of Frankenstein (also released under the title Victor Frankenstein), "the Monster" is played by Per Oscarsson.
 This adaptation closely resembles the creature as described in the novel, both intelligent and articulate, but with dark blond hair and black lips.

 In the 1994 film Mary Shelley's Frankenstein, the creature is played by Robert De Niro and has an appearance closer to that described in the original novel, though this version of the creature possesses balding grey hair and a body covered in bloody stitches.
 He is, as in the novel, motivated by pain and loneliness.
 In this version, Frankenstein gives the monster the brain of his mentor, Doctor Waldman, while his body is made from a man who killed Waldman while resisting a vaccination.
 The monster retains Waldman's "trace memories" that apparently help him quickly learn to speak and read.

 In the 2004 film Van Helsing, the monster is shown in a modernized version of the Karloff design.
 He is 8 to 9 ft tall, has a square bald head, gruesome scars, and pale green skin.
 The electrical origin of the creature is emphasized with one electrified dome in the back of his head and another over his heart, and he also has hydraulic pistons in his legs, with the design being similar to that of a steam-punk cyborg.
 Although not as eloquent as in the novel, this version of the creature is intelligent and relatively nonviolent.

 In 2004, a TV miniseries adaptation of Frankenstein was made by Hallmark.
 Luke Goss plays the creature.
 This adaptation more closely resembles the monster as described in the novel: intelligent and articulate, with flowing, dark hair and watery eyes.